flexivian/govdoc-scanner/docs-site/docs/gsoc/2025/overview.md

 - **Unified Processing Logic**: Replaced individual file processing with a streamlined processCompanyFiles function that generates a single comprehensive metadata file containing all extracted information merged chronologically.
 - **Environment Management**: The `dotenv` package is used to manage environment variables, keeping sensitive information like API keys out of the source code.

-### Orchestrator Script
+### CLI Tool Application

-The orchestrator script ties the crawler and the doc-scanner together into a seamless workflow.
+The CLI tool serves as a unified interface that orchestrates the complete workflow, combining both crawler and doc-scanner functionality.

-- **Workflow Automation**: This script automates the process of running the crawler to download documents and then passing them to the doc-scanner for processing.
+- **Interactive Mode**: User-friendly prompts guide users through different input methods (file input, manual GEMI ID entry, VAT number search, or random selection) with step-by-step workflow automation.
+- **Command-Line Mode**: Non-interactive automation support for batch processing and CI/CD integration with comprehensive argument parsing and error handling.
+- **Workflow Orchestration**: Seamlessly coordinates the crawler and doc-scanner applications, handling file transfer between components and maintaining processing state.
-- **Progress Tracking**: `cli-progress` is used to display a progress bar in the terminal, giving users real-time feedback on the status of the batch processing.
+- **Progress Tracking**: Real-time progress bars and comprehensive summaries using `cli-progress` to provide users with detailed feedback on batch processing operations.
+- **Error Handling**: Robust error management with graceful failure recovery and detailed logging for troubleshooting processing issues.

 ### Monorepo and Development

-- **Nx Monorepo**: The entire project is managed as a monorepo using `Nx`.
-This simplifies the management of the different applications (`crawler`, `doc-scanner`) and shared scripts, and helps in enforcing consistent development practices.
+- **NPM Workspaces**: The entire project is managed as a monorepo using NPM workspaces.
+This simplifies the management of the different applications (`crawler`, `doc-scanner`, `cli`) and shared dependencies, enabling consistent development practices across all components.
 - **Playwright**: `playwright` is also used for end-to-end testing of the applications.

 ## Future Roadmap & TODOs